mkukar/selfCAPTCHA/README.md

 selfCAPTCHA is a variation on CAPTCHA where users upload their own photos to verify they are not a robot.

 ## QUICKSTART
-The following steps will launch selfCAPTCHA running on your local computer.
+The following steps will launch selfCAPTCHA running using a development instance on localhost.

-TODO
+### Requirements
+- Python 3

 ## LICENSE
 MIT License

 ## AUTHOR
 Created by Michael Kukar
+August 2019

+## ACKNOWLEDGEMENTS
+- Icons made by Dave Gandy, Roundicons, and Freepik from http://www.flaticon.com/
+- Website powered by Flask https://flask.palletsprojects.com/
+- Image recognition powered by ImageAI http://imageai.org/